Malka Leifer affair

-The Malka Leifer affair (פרשת מלכה לייפר) is a criminal case regarding child sex abuse at the Adass Israel School, a Jewish religious school in Melbourne, Australia, and a subsequent 15 year long extradition case involving Israeli authorities.
+The Malka Leifer affair (פרשת מלכה לייפר) is a criminal case regarding child sex abuse at the Adass Israel School, a Jewish religious school in Melbourne, Australia, and a subsequent 15-year-long extradition case involving Israeli authorities.
 A former principal, Malka Leifer, faced trial on 70 sex offence charges laid by Victoria Police, with accusations from at least eight alleged victims.
-Leifer fled Australia for Israel under suspicious circumstances shortly before a warrant could be issued, and remained in Israel from 2008 until January 2021, under varying levels of police and court supervision, pending the resolution of her extradition case.
+Leifer fled Australia for Israel under suspicious circumstances shortly before a warrant could be issued, and remained in Israeli-controlled territory from 2008 until January 2021, under varying levels of police and court supervision, pending the resolution of her extradition case.
 Leifer's trial did not address other alleged sex crimes in Israel and the West Bank because they did not occur in Australia.

 The degree of freedom she enjoyed under Israeli jurisdiction prompted worldwide media coverage and criticism of Israel's judicial system; activist Manny Waks described the case as "a farce" and "an embarrassment".
-Leifer lived an apparently normal life for some time in the Israeli settlement of Emmanuel in the West Bank, despite a court ruling that she was mentally unfit for proceedings.
-She was eventually rearrested after media and police scrutiny of her behavior, but continued to evade extradition, with more than 70 court hearings and appeals requested by her legal team, and delays due to the COVID-19 pandemic.
+Leifer lived an apparently normal life for some time in the Israeli settlement of Immanuel in the West Bank, despite a court ruling that she was mentally unfit for proceedings.
+She was eventually rearrested after media and police scrutiny of her behaviour, but continued to evade extradition, with more than 70 court hearings and appeals requested by her legal team, and delays due to the COVID-19 pandemic.
 In January 2021, after almost 13 years as a fugitive, Leifer was extradited to Australia; she appeared before a Melbourne judge via video link in April 2021, her first appearance in Australian court.
 On 3 April 2023 Leifer was found guilty of 18 charges, including rape and child sexual abuse.
 Leifer was sentenced in August 2023 to 15 years' prison for sexually abusing two students in her care and is eligible for parole in June 2029.

 In 2015, the Supreme Court of Victoria awarded a judgement of over AU$1 million against the school, as well as $150,000 of exemplary damages personally against Leifer.
 A further investigation, into the actions of some members of the Adass Israel community for helping Leifer leave Australia, continued after the Supreme Court judgement.
 Israeli police investigated and indicted former Minister of Health Yaakov Litzman, following an investigation into official interference with Leifer's extradition case.
 Litzman eventually pleaded guilty to breach of trust in the case in early 2022.